Cannabis Investment Opportunity

 The Oregon Recreational Cannabis License

-We are a small group of 4 partners looking for one more person to join us in what will certainly be an amazing adventure.
+We are a small group of Founder/Partners looking for more to join us in what will certainly be an amazing adventure.

 Lane electric power is not installed but available for $10K per 400amp curcuit with no limit on how many circuits you can get.
 So if we decide to make an indoor grow space, the power is easy to get.
 The property has 3 seperate tax lots.
 A branch of the Siuslaw River flows through one tax lot and the combination of roads, river, mountains and a 500 yard long gated driveway creates a setting of extreme privacy.
 Two of the lots have County approved home sites with septic approval.